xxxx

 This includes decisions about your:

-Having an LPA in place can allow your attorney to have authority to deal with your finances and property, as well as make decisions about your health and welfare.
+Having an LPA in place can allow your attorney to have the authority to deal with your finances and property, as well as make decisions about your health and welfare.
 Your LPA can include binding instructions together with general preferences for your attorney to consider.
-Your LPA should reflect your particular wishes so you know that the things that matter most would be taken care of.
+Your LPA should reflect your particular wishes so you know that the things that matter most will be taken care of.

-Many people don’t know that their next of kin have no automatic legal right to manage their spouse’s affairs without an LPA in place, so having to make decisions on their behalf can become prolonged and significantly more expensive.
+Many people don’t know that their next of kin have no automatic legal right to manage their affairs without an LPA in place, so having to make decisions on their behalf can become prolonged and significantly more expensive.

 Without an LPA in place, there is no one with the legal authority to manage your affairs, for example, to access bank accounts or investments in your name or sell your property on your behalf.
 Unfortunately, many people assume that their spouse, partner or children will just be able to take care of things, but the reality is that simply isn’t the case.